The cited memory your AI answers from

 Highlight

 Mark passages as you read.
-Highlights become first-class citizens of the wiki — searchable, citeable, re-surfaceable.
+Your highlights land in the wiki — searchable, citeable, and they resurface when they're relevant again.

 3